Where Mozilla Observatory stops and SiteSecurityScore takes over

-Mozilla HTTP Observatory is an open source project by Mozilla that checks websites against security best practices.
-It evaluates HTTP headers, checks for HTTPS redirects, and scores cookie security.
-It provides a letter grade and a numeric score out of 100 or higher, since bonus points are possible for extra measures.
+Mozilla HTTP Observatory is a free security header and config scanning tool from Mozilla.
+It evaluates HTTP headers, checks for HTTPS redirects, and scores cookie flags, then maps the result to a letter grade and a numeric score out of 100 or higher.

 Feature comparison